The Global Damages Review: The Financial Damages Model for Loss of Value

 Precedent transaction analysis involves researching and reviewing actual transactions involving companies that are comparable to the subject company.
 Utilising publicly disclosed information about actual transactions including the selling price, historical performance and terms and conditions of sale, it is possible to determine comparable valuation metrics that can then be applied to the subject company to determine a value conclusion.
 Similar multiples as those illustrated above can be determined for these precedent transactions.

 In certain industries, market rules of thumb may exist that can be used to determine business value.
 Rules of thumb are generally applied as a secondary test of the reasonableness of a value conclusion arrived at through a cash flow or other valuation methodology.
 Rules of thumb have their foundations in market transactions involving companies in a specific industry and are based on industry-specific activity ratios or formulas that have been derived over time.
 When using a rule-of-thumb approach, it is important that the valuator considers what exactly the rule of thumb is calculating and whether the rule of thumb is applicable to the business interest being valued.

 Business valuation is an inherently subjective exercise.
 In preparing a business valuation, valuation professionals apply their professional judgement, experience and knowledge of business valuation fundamentals to the specific facts to arrive at an informed and reasoned value conclusion.
 Whether for the purpose of calculating damages from a capital loss or otherwise, it is generally advised that a business valuation professional be consulted when a business valuation is required.

 2 For example, in Canada, 'fair value' is generally adopted as the definition of value to be used in cases involving shareholder oppression, shareholder dissent and in family law.
-Fair value is commonly defined as fair market value without the consideration of a minority discount or premium for control.
+Fair value is commonly defined as fair market value without the consideration of a minority discount.